Y3/4 (B): Are all religions equal?

 - Use scripture to find out what people might believe.

-- Explain why equality and harmony were important to many Sikhs in the past and why they are still important today.
+- Explain why equality and harmony are important to many Sikhs.

 - Use a range of sources to find out what might be important to some people from the Bahá’í faith.